stanbaek/ece387/docs/Labs/Proj1_SLAM.md

 SLAM integrates data from sensors like LiDAR and odometry to construct and update a map while estimating the robot's position.
 Through statistical methods like Kalman Filters or Particle Filters, SLAM corrects errors in localization and mapping to achieve accurate results.
 While the underlying mathematics involves advanced topics in statistics and optimization, libraries provided in ROS2 simplify SLAM's implementation, making it accessible for practical applications.

+We will use Cartographer in this lab because it provides an efficient and accurate SLAM solution for 2D environments like the maze we’ll be mapping.
+Its ability to handle LiDAR data and update maps in real time makes it ideal for this project.
+Furthermore, its compatibility with TurtleBot3 and ROS2 simplifies the setup, allowing us to focus on understanding the SLAM process and its applications.

 ## 🛠️ Lab Procedures